spaceKid28/virtualmachine_2_assembly/LincolnBennettProject8/README.txt

 This will produce a new file "08/FunctionCalls/StaticsTest/StaticsTest.asm"

+**NOTE TO GRADER** If you would like to run the program without adding bootstrapping code, simply change the argument in line 11 of run_project.py to False.
+For Example:
+    main(filename, boot_strap_flag=False)
+and then run from the command line: python run_project.py 08/ProgramFlow/FibonacciSeries/FibonacciSeries.vm

 This program takes one argument, the filepath to the input file, including the filename of the input file.

 The code for the program is found in src/project0.py